miyag/UiPath.Academy/FoundationTraining/minitest.md

 Q) Imagine you have to use a Type Into activity in an element that loads slowly.
 Will it be a good idea to add some delays before executing Type Into?
 - [-] Yes, it’ll give the robot some time and when the element is loaded it can carry on typing.
-- [-
-] No, this solution is not reliable because sometimes the loading time can take more than the delay time.
+- [o] No, this solution is not reliable because sometimes the loading time can take more than the delay time.
 - [o] Use On image appear and start typing only after the trigger happens.

 ---